-In 2014 we celebrated the opening of the Palatine Treatment Centre (PTC) at The Christie, a joint collaboration between the Haematology and Transplant Unit and the Young Oncology Unit, providing treatment for haematological cancers and teenage and young adults with all types of cancer.
+In 2014 we celebrated the opening of the Palatine Treatment Centre (PTC) at The Christie, a joint collaboration between the Haematology and Transplant Unit and the Young Oncology Unit.

-The PTC incorporated Rob’s Day Unit and an outpatient clinic for young oncology patients, as well as Palatine Ward, a state of the art inpatient facility that gives our most vulnerable patients the very best environment in which to recuperate.
+Within the PTC is the Palatine Ward, a state of the art inpatient facility that gives our most vulnerable patients the very best environment in which to recuperate.

 Palatine Ward Facts: